-Level 1: Observable inputs such as quoted prices in active markets;

-- · Level 2: Inputs, other than the quoted prices in active markets, that are observable either directly or indirectly; and - Level 3: Unobservable inputs in which there is little or no market data, which require the reporting entity to develop its own assumptions.
+- Level 1: Observable inputs such as quoted prices in active markets; - · Level 2: Inputs, other than the quoted prices in active markets, that are observable either directly or indirectly; and - Level 3: Unobservable inputs in which there is little or no market data, which require the reporting entity to develop its own assumptions.

-As of June 30, 2008, the Company held \$8.6 million (at par value) of auction rate securities of which \$2.0 million was classified as short-term marketable securities and \$6.6 million was classified as long-term marketable securities.
-The \$2.0 million auction rate security classified as short-term was redeemed in full at par in July 2008.
+As of September 30, 2008, the Company held \$6.6 million (at par value) of auction rate securities which were classified as long-term marketable securities.
 With the liquidity issues experienced in global credit and capital markets, these auction rate securities have experienced multiple failed auctions as the amount of securities submitted for sale has exceeded the amount of purchase orders, and as a result, these affected securities are currently not liquid.
 However, the Company now earns a higher interest rate according to the terms of these securities.
 All of the Company's auction rate securities are secured by either student loans or municipal bonds.
 The student loans are backed by the full faith and credit of the federal government (up to approximately 98% of the value of the student loan).
 Additionally, all of the Company's auction rate securities maintain credit ratings of AA or AAA.

 At present, in the event the Company needs to access its Level 3 auction rate securities that are in an illiquid state, it may not be able to do so without the possible loss of principal until a future auction for these investments is successful, another secondary market evolves for these securities, they are redeemed by the issuer or they mature.
-At this time, the Company has not obtained sufficient evidence to conclude that these auction rate securities will not be settled in the short term, although the market for these investments is presently uncertain.
 If the Company is unable to sell these securities in the market or they are not redeemed, then the Company could be required to hold them to maturity.
 The Company does not have a need to access these funds for operational purposes in the foreseeable future.
 The Company will continue to monitor and evaluate these investments on an ongoing basis for impairment.
-Although the auction rate security investments continue to pay interest according to their stated terms, based on valuation models the Company recorded an unrealized loss of approximately \$0.3 million in accumulated other comprehensive loss as a reduction in shareholders' equity, reflecting adjustments to auction rate securities included in marketable securities at June 30, 2008, is approximately \$6.2 million.
+Although the auction rate security investments continue to pay interest according to their stated terms, based on valuation models the Company recorded an unrealized loss of approximately \$0.6 million in accumulated other comprehensive loss as a reduction in stockholders' equity, reflecting adjustments to the value of auction rate securities included have temporary declined in value due to a lack of liquidity in the global credit markets.
+The carrying value of these auction rate securities at September 30, 2008, is approximately \$0.6 million.

 The valuation of the Company's Level 3 auction rate security investment portfolio is subject to uncertainties that are difficult to predict.
-The fair values of these securities are estimated utilizing a discounted cash flow analysis or other type of valuation model as of June 30, 2008.
+The fair values of these securities are estimated utilizing a discounted cash flow analysis or other type of valuation model as of September 30, 2008.
 The key driver of the valuation models is the expected term.
 Changes to this assumption one year in either direction did not have a material impact on our valuation.
 Other items these analyses consider are the collateralization underlying the security investments, the creditworthiness of the counterparty, the timing of expected future cash flows, and the expectation of the next time the security is expected to have a successful auction.
 These securities were also compared, when possible, to other observable market data with similar characteristics to the securities held by the Company.